jekuno/milia/README.md

    $ bundle install
 ```

+### WARNING: don't go commando and try to change everything at once!
+Don't be a perfectionist and try to bring up a fully written app at once!

+Just follow the instructions for creating the sample, exactly, step-by-step.
+Get the basics working.
+Then change, adapt, and spice to taste.
+Please?!
+Because I'm more inclined to help you solve problems if you've started out by
+getting the sample working exactly as described!
+If you've tried to go off into the jungle on your own, you are, well, on
+your own.
+And as they say, _"get out the way you got in!"_

 #### complete generating the sample application

 Running the generator below will completely install milia, devise, and a sample app.
 You will not